-9. Pre-Kindergarten Services.
+10. Pre-Kindergarten Services.

-The district will charge reasonable fees for participation in before-and-after school or pre-kindergarten services offered by the district pursuant to Statute.
+The district will charge reasonable fees for participation in pre-kindergarten services offered by the district pursuant to Statute.
 The maximum dollar amount charged by the district for these services shall be \$140.00 monthly.

-10. Participation in Summer School or Night School.
+11. Participation in Summer School or Night School.